PIFSCstockassessments/StepwiseLH/README.md

   `n_iter` is the number of Monte Carlo iterations used to generate output distributions.
 Default value is 5000.

-  'dist_summary' is a true/false boolean to specify if summary statistics are generated.
+  `dist_summary` is a true/false boolean to specify if summary statistics are generated.
 Default value is True.

 The following example generates random distributions of _Acanthuridae_ (Surgeonfishes) with a `Lmax` mean and associated standard deviations, as well as surviorship at max age equal to 0.04.
 ```